 What is Health Information Technology?

-In the broadest sense, health information technology (HIT) is simply the application of information technology to health care.
+In the broadest sense, health information technology is simply the application of information technology to healthcare.
 HIT is another way to describe the comprehensive management of information among consumers, clinicians, government, quality entities and insurers.
-Ideally, the use of HIT should improve the quality and effectiveness of health care, promote individual and public health, increase accuracy and prevent medical errors, reduce costs and paperwork, and improve the efficiency of both administrative and clinical processes.
-In practice, the ability to achieve these goals has been mixed.
+The use of HIT improves the quality and effectiveness of healthcare, promote individual and public health, increase accuracy and prevent medical errors, reduce costs and paperwork, and improve the efficiency of both administrative and clinical processes.

 From Paper to Computer

 Computerized physician order entry allows physicians to enter medical orders into a computer system.
 Rather than writing paper prescriptions or hand-written orders for laboratory and diagnostic tests, referrals or patient care into a patient’s chart, the physician types the orders into the computer.
 The impact on patient safety is immediate in that orders are legible and can be sent electronically to outside entities like pharmacies.